Krillh/Airzlinshire/Wiki Format Standards.md

 "#Location" "#Path" maybe "#Road" or "#Trail"

-"path name" "route / pass / trail / road", "length" km (rounded to nearest 5 km)
+"path name" "territory if starting point" "kingdom of starting point" "route / pass / trail / road", "length" km (rounded to nearest 5 km)
 > [!note] Path Types
-> - Route: connects multiple cities together
+> - Route: connects multiple cities together, often for the purpose of trade
 > - Pass: connects usually one, but sometimes two or more cities as an offshoot from a more prominent path
 > - Trail: connects a few cities together directly and is not large.
 > - Road: made for high amounts of traffic, paved, and usually spanning large lengths